helidon-io/helidon/docs/se/security/introduction.md

 - a configuration based pattern - you configure everything in a configuration file
 - hybrid - you load a builder from configuration and update it in a program

-Once a security instance is built, it can be used to initialize an [integration with a container][integration-with-a-container], or to use security from a program directly:
+Once a security instance is built, it can be used to initialize an [integration with a container](containers-integration.md), or to use security from a program directly:

 Security direct usage: